strexx/IoT-NodeMCU/README.md

 -----------------

 **Programs**

 You can download the Arduino software at the [official site](https://www.arduino.cc/en/Main/Software) of Arduino.
 Install the software by following the standard installation procedure and launch the program after it's finished.

 **Arduino code**

-The Arduino code you need for this project is located in the [Arduino folder]((https://github.com/strexx/IoT-NodeMCU/blob/iot-feature-fons/arduino/arduino.ino) of this repository.
+The Arduino code you need for this project is located in the [Arduinofolder](https://github.com/strexx/IoT-NodeMCU/blob/iot-feature-fons/arduino/arduino.ino) of this repository.

 **Libraries**
 - [ArduinoJson](https://github.com/bblanchon/ArduinoJson)